 - IMEI/MEID numbers and serial numbers are also located on the original packing for the iDevice, so if you have access to that packaging take a look at the white label that comes with each iDevice.

-What does this service actually do?
+What does this type of unlocking service actually do?

 This Remove iCloud Activation Lock Service permanently removes the Activation Lock.
 And the device is removed from the previous owner’s iCloud account.